akilaabesinghe/Final_Project_BIOL7180/README.md

 This function involves importing Tree, TreeNode and TreeStyle.
 Moreover, it renders the file as png

- ### Custamization of phylogenetic tree
+ ### Customization of phylogenetic tree

- We can custamize the phylogenetic tree using following commands in the import_tree.py In this import_tree.py we have used ete3 package's Tree, Nodestyle and Treestyle modules.
+ We can customize the phylogenetic tree using following commands in the import_tree.py In this import_tree.py we have used ete3 package's Tree, Nodestyle and Treestyle modules.

  1) First we made a alias for TreeStyle() command